AabhaD/Sentiment-and-Time-Series-Analysis/README.md

 ## Code and Resources used :
 **Python Version:** 3.7
 **Packages:** pandas, numpy, sklearn, matplotlib

-## Future Opportunities :
-While this analysis may seem thorough, there are a few opportunities to improve this analysis further.
-These are listed as follows:
-* As can be seen from the wordcloud of people having Neutral sentiment, Pfizer-BioNTech as an individual brand has not much impact.
-Pfizer-BioNTech can use this analysis to improve their public reach and emphasize how their vaccine is better as compared to other vaccine manufacturers.
-* This analysis can be extended to other vaccines used in USA like Moderna.
-* Vaccine manufacturer’s can approach people for next clinical trials if their overall sentiment about the vaccine has been positive.

 ## Conclusion :
 Using the Pfizer and BioNTech Vaccine Tweets and Vaccination progress datasets, we conclude: